BeatriceOltean/learngit/README.md

 ![ip-filter-delete-rule.png]

-## Rule evaluation
+## IP rule evaluation

 The rules are applied in order; the first rule that matches the IP decides the action.
 For example if the user wants to accept the 192.168.100.0/22 and reject everything else the grid would have a first rule that accepts the 192.168.100.0/22 followed by a rule that rejects all addresses 0.0.0.0/0.
 By adding a last rule that rejects 0.0.0.0/0 the user changes the default behavior to blacklist.

 Changing the priority of the IP rule is possible by clicking on the vertical dots at the beginning of the rule followed by drag and drop to the desired order in the grid.
+The ordered changes are preserved by clicking Save command.

 ![ip-filter-rule-order.png]